Eolu/directed/directed/README.md

 ## Current project status

-- A significant rewrite is almost complete.
-0.2 is coming soon and will be a much more mature verison of this crate.
+- 0.2 was a significant rewrite, and this should now be much more stable (although there is still a decent amount that needs to be updated and changed).

 ## Core API Concepts